lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_1.md

 {{image of what a prospective study looks like}}

 ---
-## Terms of main variables of interest
+## What are the main variables of interest called?

 ```yaml
 type: FullSlide